-- The operation of a daycare facility will allow appropriate representative of the municipality to enter the property to inspect such use for compliance with the requirements of the City ordinance. - The lot size, building size, set back and lot coverage shall conform to the standards of the zoning distance in which it is located unless such structure is a legal nonconforming structure. - All proposed facilities must be inspected for zoning compliance prior to issuance of a Certificate of Occupancy.
+- Licensing: - The facility must have an approved and current valid DHHS License, and supply a copy to the City every year. - The facility must provide a copy of the State Fire Marshall's inspection and approval report. - The facility must provide a copy of the Maine Department of Health & Human Services inspection and report. - Inspection: - The operation of a daycare facility will allow appropriate representative of the municipality to enter the property to inspect such use for compliance with the requirements of the City ordinance. - The lot size, building size, set back and lot coverage shall conform to the standards of the zoning distance in which it is located unless such structure is a legal nonconforming structure. - All proposed facilities must be inspected for zoning compliance prior to issuance of a Certificate of Occupancy. - Non-Compliance: - Non-compliance with this ordinance may be cause for revocation of this license. - Outdoor Play Area: - An outdoor play area, as required by the State, shall be provided for daycare facilities and not be located in the front yard; play areas must be located in the side and/or rear yards only. - The front yard is the area between the front property line and front wall of the structure, including the front wall projection line extending to the side property.

-• Non-Compliance:

-o Non-compliance with this ordinance may be cause for revocation of this license.

-• Outdoor Play Area:

-- An outdoor play area, as required by the State, shall be provided for daycare facilities and not be located in the front yard; play areas must be located in the side and/or rear yards only. - The front yard is the area between the front property line and front wall of the structure, including the front wall projection line extending to the side property.